-During the period between May 16, 2011 (the date we completed our initial public offering) and December 31, 2011, the Board of Trustees met four times, including telephonic meetings.
+During the year ended December 31, 2012, the Board of Trustees met seven times, including telephonic meetings.
 Each trustee attended at least 75% of Board and applicable committee meetings on which he or she served during his or her period of service.
 Trustees are expected to attend, in person or by telephone, all Board meetings and meetings of committees on which they serve.
 In addition, pursuant to our Corporate Governance Guidelines, trustees are expected to attend the Company's annual meetings of shareholders.
-Average meeting attendance by all trustees serving during 2011 was approximately 98%.
+All trustees attended the 2012 annual meeting of shareholders.
+Average meeting attendance by all trustees serving during 2012 was approximately 96%.